ethanwalker08/neovim-conf/README.md

 A complete Neovim configuration that works out right after installing neovim on any system with a nerd font.

+## 🎯 Quick Start

+### VSCode Setup
 **If you want to use my config inside VS Code instead of through the terminal only, switch to the `windows-vscode-with-neovim` branch via git to use the config tailored for using Neovim inside VSCode**

-## 🎯 Quick Start

 ### To use Neovim with this config in your terminal